 Landec maintains an annual cash incentive award plan for senior executives to encourage and reward achievement of Landec's business goals and to assist Landec in attracting and retaining executives by offering an opportunity to earn a competitive level of compensation.
-Consistent with our overall compensation objective of linking compensation to performance, aligning executive compensation with stockholder interests and attracting and retaining top level executive officers in the industry, annual cash incentive award targets are set as a percentage of base salary.
+Consistent with our overall "pay-for-performance" compensation objective of linking compensation to performance, and attracting and retaining top level executive officers in the industry, annual cash incentive award targets are set as a percentage of base salary.
 Incentive award targets and ranges are typically set early in each fiscal year.
 Specific criteria for corporate, business unit and individual objectives are also set at this time.
 The overall corporate objectives are intended to be challenging but achievable.
 Such objectives are based on actual performance compared to predetermined financial performance targets, which are weighted depending upon whether the employee is a member of a business unit or the corporate staff.
 In the case of the executive officers, including the Named Executive Officers, the incentive award targets and criteria are approved by the Committee.

-Fiscal Year 2011 Cash Incentive Award Plan: At the beginning of fiscal year 2011, in approving the cash incentive award plan for the year (the "2011 Incentive Award Plan"), the Board of Directors set financial objectives on a consolidated basis and for each business unit.
+Fiscal Year 2012 Cash Incentive Award Plan: At the beginning of fiscal year 2012, in approving the cash incentive award plan for the year (the "2012 Incentive Award Plan"), the Board of Directors set financial objectives on a consolidated basis and for each business unit and our corporate headquarters.
 The financial objectives were based on the internally-developed financial plan for the fiscal year.
-In fiscal year 2011, the Company's financial performance was measured based on established targets for revenue and operating income, and in order for our Named Executive Officers to earn a cash incentive award under the 2011 Incentive Award Plan, they had to meet the revenue and operating income targets.
-For fiscal year 2011, the CEO had a target cash incentive award of 80% of base salary up to a maximum of 100% of his base salary, and the other Named Executive Officers had target incentive awards of 40% to 50% of base salary up to a maximum of 83% to 104% of their base salary.
+In fiscal year 2012, the Company's financial performance was measured based on established targets for revenue and operating income.
+In order for a Named Executive Officer to earn a cash incentive award under the 2012 Incentive Award Plan, specific revenue and operating income targets had to be met.
+For fiscal year 2012, the CEO's target cash incentive award ranged from 80% of base salary up to a maximum of 100% of his base salary, and the other Named Executive Officers' target incentive awards ranged from 40% of base salary up to a maximum of 83% to 104% of base salary.

-For the CEO, COO and CFO, ("Corporate Executives"), the award target for fiscal year 2011 was based on the Company's annual consolidated financial results, and consisted of targets for the Company's consolidated revenues of \$281.9 million and consolidated operating income of \$17.6 million.
-For the CEO of Apio, a business unit and subsidiary of Landec, the award target was based on Apio's annual financial results, and consisted of targets for Apio's revenues of \$245.4 million and operating income target of \$14.7 million.
-For the CEO of Lifecore, a business unit and subsidiary of Landec, the award target was based on Lifecore's annual financial results, and consisted of targets for Lifecore's revenues of \$28.8 million and operating income target of \$5.7 million.
+For the CEO, CFO and CCO, ("Corporate Executives"), the award target for fiscal year 2012 was based on the Company's annual consolidated financial results, and consisted of targets for the Company's consolidated revenues of \$288.8 million and consolidated operating income of \$14.5 million.
+For the CEO of Apio, a business unit and subsidiary of Landec, the award target was based on Apio's annual financial results, and consisted of targets for Apio's revenues of \$248.5 million and operating income of \$12.7 million.
+For the CEO of Lifecore, a business unit and subsidiary of Landec, the award target was based on Lifecore's annual financial results, and consisted of targets for Lifecore's revenues of \$35.8 million and operating income of \$8.4 million.

-For fiscal year 2011, the Corporate Executives and the CEO of Apio did not earn a cash incentive award because the revenue and operating income targets for Landec and Apio were not exceeded.
-The CEO of Lifecore received an incentive award because the revenue and operating income targets for Lifecore were exceeded.
+For fiscal year 2012, the Corporate Executives, the CEO of Apio and the CEO of Lifecore all received an incentive award because the revenue and operating income targets for Landec, Apio and Lifecore were exceeded.

-Based on the metrics described above, the Named Executive Officers' target incentive awards, maximum awards and actual amounts earned for fiscal year 2011are as follows:
+Based on the metrics described above, the Named Executive Officers' target incentive awards, maximum awards and actual amounts earned for fiscal year 2012 are as follows: